Your Movement: Origins

+2011 election

 On 6 October, Palikot resigned from PO, along with Kazimierz Kutz.
 On 9 January 2011, Palikot gave his MP ID card to the Great Orchestra of Christmas Charity to be auctioned off.
 On 1 June 2011, Palikot formally registered his movement as a political party called Palikot Movement (RP).
 In the October 2011 parliamentary election, the party received 10 percent of the vote and won 40 seats in the Sejm, making it the third party in the chamber behind Civic Platform and Law and Justice (PiS), one of the best debut performances for a party since the end of communism.
 After the election, one of the MPs of Democratic Left Alliance (SLD), Sławomir Kopyciński, decided to leave his party and join Palikot Movement.

-Anna Grodzka, the first ever transsexual MP in European history, was elected from the party lists in 2011.
+Anna Grodzka, the first ever transgender MP in European history, was elected from the party lists in 2011.
 Also, Robert Biedroń became the first openly gay MP in Polish political history.
 One parliamentarian, Roman Kotliński, is a former priest of the Catholic Church.
 On 8 March 2012, Łukasz Gibała, head of the Krakow structures of the governing PO, joined Palikot Movement, becoming the 43rd MP of the party.
 His transfer was somewhat significant in that he is the nephew of the Minister of Justice Jarosław Gowin.
 On 3 February 2013, Palikot Movement and Racja PL started collaboration with Social Democracy of Poland, Labour United and Union of the Left to form an electoral alliance named Europa Plus to contest the upcoming European Parliament elections.
 The project was led by Marek Siwiec, Aleksander Kwasniewski and Janusz Palikot.
 On 6 May 2013, Palikot Movement registered its first local party committee abroad, which had been formed by Poles residing in Brussels, Belgium.